Purple Emperor (Apatura iris)

 In Britain the Purple Emperor is an elusive and generally rare butterfly that is confined to well wooded areas in southern England usually where Goat Willow (Salix caprea) (its chief main foodplant) grows in abundance.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status since 1979 is Stable with a increase of 42%
+Status since 1979 is Rapid increase with a change of 136.0% since monitoring began for this species.

-Status over the last 20 years is Stable with a increase of 41%
+Status over the last 20 years is Rapid increase with a change of 113.7%

-Status over the last 10 years is Rapid decline with a decrease of -61.4%
+Status over the last 10 years is Stable with a change of 9.0%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.